nestjs/docs.nestjs.com/content/websockets/exception-filters.md

 #### Filters

 The **custom filters** feature is supported as well and works equivalently.
-Here is an example that makes use of a manually instantiated **method-scoped** filter (class-scoped works too):
+Here is an example that makes use of a manually instantiated method-scope filter (class-scoped works too):

 ```typescript
 @UseFilters(new WsExceptionFilter())